-(2) Email Professor Fyfe with brief information about your background and why you are interested in joining the lab
+(3) Email Professor Fyfe with your completed lab task, brief information about your background, and why you are interested in joing the lab.

-(3) Send a list of courses you’ve taken and grades
+(4) Send a list of courses you’ve taken and grades.

 If you are searching for a graduate school program that will fit your needs or have an interest in working in the LEAD Lab, please contact Professor Fyfe directly.
 Graduate study in the Department of Psychological and Brain Sciences at Indiana University focuses on giving you the skills and scholarly insights necessary to participate in state-of-the-art experimentation and theory.
 Check out the Graduate Program for more information.